GlitchGuru19/WholeLottaDeliveries/README.md

 ## 📝 Notes

 - Payments are handled in person (no payment integration)
-- The SQLite database file (`DeliveryApp.db`) will be created in the Data folder
+- The SQLite database file (`DeliveryApp.db`) will be creatd in the Data folder
 - Admin user is created automatically on first run
 - All timestamps are in local time